vuongdennis/vuongdennis/README.md

 ### Hi there, I'm Dennis. 👋

 I'm an undergraduate student at University of California, Riverside majoring in Computer Science with Business Applications.
-I was previous a Software Engineering Intern at Thomson Reuters.
+I was previously a software engineer intern at Thomson Reuters.
 I'm currently looking for a full time software engineering position.
 Lets Connect!

 ### Projects
 - [Django REST API](https://github.com/vuongdennis/parking-lot)